8 Must-Know Answers Before Buying A Greenhouse Tubular Heater (Nov 2024 update)

 ● Take advantage of sunlight.
 The UK still gets pockets of sunshine during the winter months.
 Turn off the heater when it shines to allow your greenhouse to warm up naturally.

 ● Switch off your fan vents.
-Fan vents suck out bad air from your greenhouse, but they will also remove hot air, making the room cooler.
-This can cause the heater to work twice as hard to maintain optimal internal temperature.
+Fan vents suck out the bad air from your greenhouse, but they will also remove hot air, making the room cooler.
+This can cause the heater to work twice as hard to maintain an optimal internal temperature.

 6) Can you leave a tubular heater on all the time?

-The answer is Yes.
+The answer is yes.
 A greenhouse tubular heater runs on less power compared to conventional heaters.
 Even with a 4 ft tubular heater installed and running full-time, you still enjoy huge savings on energy bills every month.
 Pay attention to the tips we mentioned above to ensure that your tubular greenhouse heater does not use a lot of power to keep your summer shed warm.

 7) What is the best material for tubular heaters?

-Tubular heaters are made from durable metals that can withstand corrosion and increasing temperatures.
+Tubular heaters are made from durable metals that can withstand corrosion and high temperatures.
 The standard materials used for making the sheath of a tubular heater are copper, titanium, and steel (especially 304 steel).

 Also, tubular heaters should have an ingress protection or IP score of at least 55.
 An IP55 rating confirms that the tubular heater has a sheath material that is water and dust-resistant.